genomicsITER/NanoDJ/README.md

 ### **Run NanoDJ container:**

-Clone the repository and build the image locally (soon on Dockerhub):
+Clone the repository and pull the image from Dockerhub (recommended):

 ```
 git clone https://github.com/genomicsITER/NanoDJ.git
 cd NanoDJ
-docker build -t nanodj:latest .
+docker pull hecrp/nanodj:latest
 ```

+*The NanoDJ image can be also built locally using *docker build -t nanodj:latest .*

 Create a container with the image: